-• Bits 2:1 - ADC2D, ADC1D: ADC 2/1 Digital input buffer disable
+• Bits 2:1 - ADC2D, ADC1D: ADC[2:1] Digital input buffer disable

 When this bit is written logic one, the digital input buffer on the AIN1/0 pin is disabled.
 The corresponding PIN Register bit will always read as zero when this bit is set.
-When an analog signal is applied to the AIN1/0 pin and the digital input from this pin is not needed, this bit should be written logic one to reduce power consumption in the digital input buffer.
+When used as an analog input but not required as a digital input the power consumption in the digital input buffer can be reduced by writing this bit to logic one.